carteras/ucssc_public/Robotics and Mechatronics -  M/T2/morse code/readme.md

 Setting up the dash function is pretty easy.
 ![](2021-04-19-13-21-57.png)

-Finally, let's make morse code type a letter.
+Finally, let's make Morse code type a letter.
 In this case we are going to write the letter s.

 ![](2021-04-19-13-23-17.png)